Aftab Nagar: Location

 Aftabnagar is situated inside Badda Thana with Banasree to the south, Hatirjheel and Gulshan to the west, and Merul Badda to the north.

 The postal code of Aftabnagar is Dhaka-1212.
 Additionally, the area of Aftabnagar is a part of Ward-37 and falls under the electoral constituency of Dhaka-11 and is a part of the Dhaka North City Corporation.

 Demographics

 As per the EHL website regarding Aftab Nagar, there is said to be around 300,000 residents living in Aftab Nagar and around 5 kilometers of housing-enlisted space.

 Segments

-Aftabnagar is divided into various blocks, which consist of: